oroinc/documentation/crm/user_guide/common_features_channels.rst

 One of the entities defined for any channel must be a :term:`customer identity <Customer Identity>`.
 It is added to the entity list automatically, subject to the chosen channel type:

-- B2B Channel - B2B Customer
+- B2B Channel—B2B Customer
-- Magento Channel - Magento Customer
+- Magento Channel—Magento Customer
-- Custom Channel - Customer Identity
+- Custom Channel—Customer Identity

 Some other entities are by default added to channels of a specific type.

-For example, once you have selected the channel type, the :term:`Opportunity` and :term:`Lead` entities will be added to B2B channels, and the :term:`Cart` and :term:`Order <Order>` entities - to Magento channels.
+For example, once you have selected the channel type, the :term:`Opportunity` and :term:`Lead` entities will be added to B2B channels, and the :term:`Cart` and :term:`Order <Order>` entities—to Magento channels.

 These entities will be added to the entity list by default, however, they are optional and may be removed.

-**Custom Entities** are created for specific customer needs and may contain any relevant data, including additional customer details, information about the sales, etc. All the custom entities are available in the drop-down menu of the *"Entities"* section for a channel.
+*Custom Entities* are created for specific customer needs and may contain any relevant data, including additional customer details, information about the sales, etc. All the custom entities are available in the drop-down menu of the **Entities* section for a channel.

-The ways to create and mange custom entities, are described in the :ref:`Entities guide <user-guide-entity-management-from-UI>`.
+The ways to create and manage custom entities, are described in the :ref:`Entities guide <user-guide-entity-management-from-UI>`.

 To add an entity to the channel, choose the entity and click the :guilabel:`Add` button.